MCP Server SDK Usage

 AJ-MCP automatically discovers, registers, and manages MCP features (tools, resources, and prompts) through annotation-based scanning.

-This system enables developers to expose functionality simply by annotating methods with @Tool
+This system enables developers to expose functionality simply by annotating methods with @Tool, @Resource, or @Prompt annotations within classes

 @McpService